MinnPost/object-sync-for-salesforce/README.md

 1. A PHP installation of at least version 5.5.
 2. SSL support.
 3. A Salesforce account.
-Developers can register at [http://www.developerforce.com/events/regular/registration.php](http://www.developerforce.com/events/regular/registration.php)
+Developers can register for a free Developer Edition account at [https://developer.salesforce.com/signup](https://developer.salesforce.com/signup)
 4. A remote application/connected Salesforce app for authorization.

 ## Installation and setup